Create instances

 Custom instance configurations

 Custom instance configurations let you select the amount of memory and CPUs that your instance needs.
 This flexibility lets you choose the appropriate VM shape for your workload.
-Machine type availability is determined by your Cloud SQL edition.
+Machine type availability is determined by your Cloud SQL for SQL Server edition.

 For workloads that require real-time processing, make sure that your instance has enough memory to contain the entire working set.
 However, there are other factors that can impact memory requirements, such as number of active connections, and internal overhead processes.
 You should perform load testing to avoid performance issues in your production environment.